If you are like many Christians, you probably have never heard of this

 distinct contrast to Preterism and Futurism which were Jesuit

 interpretations contrived during the counterreformation.

-to some questions commonly posed to us, see Questions
+questions commonly posed to us, see Questions and Answers.

-a public debate that occurred between a historicistic post-millennialist
+debate that occurred between a historicistic post-millennialist versus a

 To join in discussion